• Skip to primary navigation

 Top tips for perfect Banana Caramel Muffins

-1. Use ripe bananas - they are easier to mash and have a much stronger and sweeter flavour than unripe bananas.
+1. Use ripe bananas - they are easier to mash and have a much stronger and sweeter flavor than unripe bananas.
 The riper the better!

 2. Soften caramel sauce - sometimes caramel sauce that has been stored in the fridge can be a little stiff and hard to spoon onto the muffin batter.
 Place it in the microwave for 20 seconds to soften it up a bit.